-Opened in 1991, August Macke Haus is dedicated to the famous expressionist who lived there between 1911 and 1914.
-Highlights of the museum include reconstructed interiors as well as artifacts and documents passed down by the artist's family, as well as frequent temporary exhibits.
+Opened in 1991, August Macke Haus is dedicated to the famous expressionist who lived here between 1911 and 1914.
+Highlights of the museum include reconstructed interiors, as well as artifacts and documents passed down by the artist's family.
+The museum also hosts frequent temporary exhibits.
 Guided tours are available.

 Where to Stay in Bonn for Sightseeing

 Many of Bonn's tourist attractions are close together in the old center, including the Beethoven-Haus, Bonn Minster, Academic Museum of Antiquities, opera house, Hofgarten, and several historic churches.
 The main train station (bahnhof) is close, as is the Rhine and its riverside walking path.
 Several museums are to the south, close together on Willy-Brandt-Allee.
 All these highly rated hotels in Bonn are within walking distance of the center: